 How to keep hackers informed about your users!?

-Application developers usually tend to be as much specific as possible when providing information about unexpected errors occurred during runtime.
-For most of the time, this is a good approach to do so, but not for all use cases.
-User login scenario is among one of those exceptions.
-When a user provides insufficient/invalid credentials, or when a user account is inaccessible because of some other reason, application shouldn’t reveal more information than he/she isn’t allowed to login because of invalid or insufficient credentials.
-Otherwise, provided information might be revealing too much information about current status of the user.
-Let’s look at the following code example;
+Application developers usually tend to be as specific as possible when providing information about unexpected errors that occur during runtime.
+Most of the time, this approach is good, but it may not be suitable for all use cases.
+The user login scenario is one of those exceptions.
+When a user provides insufficient or invalid credentials, or when a user account is inaccessible due to some other reason, the application shouldn’t reveal more information than necessary.
+For instance, it shouldn’t disclose that the user isn’t allowed to login because of invalid or insufficient credentials, as this might expose too much information about the user’s current status.
+Let’s examine the following code example:

 UserDetails userDetails = userDAO.findUserByUsername(username);